 - To add a measurement from Google Analytics to your record, click the + icon on Engagements and complete the modal.
 Then, click Create measurement to add the measurement to your record.

 - Name: Give your measurement a unique name.

-- Integration: Choose from the enabled Google Analytics integrations available for your product or workspace.
+- Integration: Choose from the enabled Google Analytics integrations available for your workspace.

 - Dimension: Seven dimensions are included in the integration.
 Choose a dimension which contains rows that you want to integrate (e.g. campaign, source, page, medium, etc.).